 - The Ultimate Pog, which bears the likeness of Steve Allen.

 - Peter finds his old pet rock in an episode of Family Guy.
 He remembers when they had to housebreak it after it peed on the floor, including rubbing its "nose" in the puddle.

-- In an early episode of Arthur that dealt with fads, Arthur's grandmother gave him his father's old pet rock to substitute for the new toy everyone has.
+- In an early episode of Arthur that dealt with fads, Arthur's grandmother gave him his father's old pet rock to substitute for a Woogle, the new toy everyone has.
 It barely lasts one scene before Arthur dumps it.

 - Heck Arthur winds up creating a new fad by just popping a bottle cap.
 The kids instantly drop the new toys to get in on it and by episodes end, said toy is in the bargain bin.

 - South Park focused an episode on Kyle's difficulty in getting in with the recent Chinpokomon trend.
 Every time he ran to the toy store to get the latest part of the fad, he would return to find his friends had already moved onto the next new item.